Optimize bank processes with a closed cash cycle

 The more process steps that are eliminated in the cash cycle, the greater the savings.

 By closing and optimizing the cash supply and disposal cycle, branches can increase their economic efficiency.

 Bank employees can devote more time to sales activities, as time-intensive business transactions are moved from the counter to the self-service area and are processed efficiently on the cash-recycling device.

 Cash recycling is an important factor in supporting self-service sales strategies and implementing modern branch concepts.

 Global market leader in cash recycling

 The fact that it has taken only a decade for recycling technology to revolutionize the banking processes is thanks to the pioneering role and comprehensive expertise of KEBA: In the 1990s KEBA presented its first ideas on recycling.

 On the other hand, the success of cassette-based recycling technology also lies in the long-standing cooperation of KEBA with strong, international technology partners such as Hitachi Omron Terminal Solutions (HOTS).

 The Japanese company takes two thirds of the recycling world market making it the world leader in cash recycling.
-Thanks to the extensive know-how and long-standing experience of both companies, the performance of KEBA ATMs, which are now in their fourth generation, has been significantly increased.
+Thanks to the extensive know-how and long-standing experience of both companies, the performance of KEBA ATMs has been significantly increased.

 The result are transaction times and availability rates that set the benchmark on the market.